In October, Crews actively supports the French League against Cancer #CrewsEnRose

 Thursday, June 5, 2025

-Work from home: understanding developments in remote working
+Work from home: understanding the evolution of remote work

-Telecommuting, or work from home, has become the norm in many companies.
-It's popular for its flexibility, but requires good organization, specific skills and a clear professional framework.
-Here's everything you need to know to prepare for it.
+Remote work, or work from home, has become a standard in many companies.
+While lauded for its flexibility, it nonetheless requires strong organization, specific skills, and a clear professional framework.
+Here's everything you need to know to prepare effectively.

-At Crews, training is entirely online and live, with 1 week of classes per month, a pace designed to promote autonomy, personal balance and flexibility.
+At Crews, courses are conducted entirely online and live, at a rate of 1 week of classes per month, a pace designed to foster autonomy, personal balance, and flexibility.

-According to INSEE, almost 40% of French employees will have teleworked at least partially by 2023.
-In the digital sector, this figure exceeds 70%.
-The spread of teleworking is prompting companies to rethink their organization, and employees to increase their autonomy.
+According to INSEE, nearly 40% of French employees worked remotely at least partially in 2023.
+In digital sectors, this figure exceeds 70%.
+The widespread adoption of remote work is prompting companies to re-evaluate their organization and employees to enhance their autonomy.

-The professions that best lend themselves to Work From Home are digital marketing, design, no-code development, communications and project management - all skills taught at Crews.
+The professions best suited for remote work are digital marketing, design, no-code development, communication, and project management — all skills taught at Crews.

 What skills are required today for Work from Home?

-Telecommuting requires a strong ability to organize without direct supervision.
-You need to be able to plan your tasks, meet deadlines and maintain clear communication with your team.
-Rigor is essential.
-One of the challenges of teleworking is the ability to self-organize.
-In Synchronous Online , Crews learners learn how to manage their schedules, express themselves clearly in video and meet deadlines, just as they would in a remote working environment.
+Remote work demands a strong ability to self-organize without direct supervision.
+One must be adept at planning tasks, meeting deadlines, and maintaining clear communication with their team.
+Diligence is essential.
+One of the challenges of remote work is the capacity for self-organization.
+In synchronous Online learning, Crews students learn to manage their schedules, communicate clearly via video conferencing, and meet deadlines, exactly as they would in a remote professional environment.

 Mastering collaborative and digital tools

-From CRM to Trello, Slack to Notion, digital tools are the foundation of remote working.
-A course such as Community Manager or Social Ads includes the daily use of these tools.
+From CRM to Trello, from Slack to Notion, digital tools are the foundation of remote work.
+Training programs such as Community Manager or Social Ads incorporate the daily use of these tools.

 The real benefits of WFH for professionals